mlamberts78/strava-openai-coach/README.md

   -F grant_type=authorization_code

 Save refresh_token from the response into .env as STRAVA_REFRESH_TOKEN (or place it into data/strava_tokens.json as described below).

-#### Option B — helper script (get_strava_tokens.py)

-Use the get_strava_tokens.py helper, run it while your venv is active; it will open the URL for you and store data/strava_tokens.json automatically.

 ### OpenAI API
 OPENAI_API_KEY=your_openai_key